chreck/gcm.js/README.md

 # gcm.js

-tdtsh/gcm.js is forked from [https://github.com/iamyellow/gcm.js](https://github.com/iamyellow/gcm.js)
+chreck/gcm.js if forked from tdtsh/gcm.js and original from [https://github.com/iamyellow/gcm.js](https://github.com/iamyellow/gcm.js)
 Thank you iamyellow!

 **gcm.js** is an open source module for Titanium Android SDK that lets developers receive GCM push notifications in their Android apps.